 With respect to other TCP sites, data mining activities will consist of estimating the potential magnitude of loading from the 23 TCP sites with confirmed releases of PCBs identified by Marti and Maggi (2015).
 This will be done by:

-Calculating the amount of area potentially containing PCB concentrations at cleanup target concentration.
+Calculating the amount of area potentially containing PCB concentrations at cleanup target concentration, both in soil and groundwater.

-Reviewing existing hydrogeologic information to estimate groundwater seepage rates for each site.
+Reviewing existing hydrogeologic information to estimate groundwater seepage rates and flow paths for each site.
+Existing groundwater models from the USGS and the City of Spokane can be used to support this assessment.

 Merging areal extent, seepage rate and concentration estimates to calculate a potential loading contribution for each site